EU unsure what Davutoglu exit means for Turkey migrant deal

 Promised EU funds to help Turkey care for 2.7 million Syrian refugees are not all in place yet.
 Europeans have yet to agree to take in significant numbers of refugees direct from Turkey.

-Nonetheless, NATO member Ankara and its European neighbours have few options but to maintain close relations.
+Nonetheless, NATO member Ankara and its European neighbors have few options but to maintain close relations.

 "The Europeans have no alternative but Turkey to try to deal with the refugee crisis," said Wolfango Piccoli, head of research at Teneo Intelligence.